Allocation of Learning Place

 Job Search Sessions

-Offers job seekers free use of computers/internet for access to job search sites and return to work resources with support available from both Staff and Volunteers.
-Available weekly on Tuesdays 12.15 – 1.15pm and Thursday 12.15 – 2pm (no appointment necessary)
+Offers job seekers free use of computers/internet for access to job search sites and return to work resources with support available from staff and volunteers.
+Available every Thursday from 12.15 – 2.00 pm (no appointment necessary).

 ACE has developed a group of volunteers who are experienced in the support of learners in the classes we offer.
 These ‘buddies’ help learners overcome the barriers to learning often encountered by those who attend community learning classes.
 They can also offer a chance for learners to discuss problems which are not directly part of learning but can prove to be a barrier to progress.
 We also have volunteers who can offer advice on subjects such as IT and starting your own business.